consensus-shipyard/mir/docs/README.md

 executed by the library.
 It consumes and produces a large variety of _Events_.

-The Protocol module (similarly to the expected implementation of the App module) implements a deterministic state machine.
+The Protocol module (similarly to the expected implementation of the App module) implements a state machine.
-Processing of _Events_ by the Protocol module is sequential and deterministic (watch out for iteration over maps!).
+Processing of _Events_ by the Protocol module is sequential and, if possible, should be implemented in a deterministic way (watch out for iteration over maps!).
-Thus, the same sequence of input _Events_ will always result in the same protocol state and the same sequence of output _Events_.
-This is important for debugging (TODO: Implement and document `mircat`)
+If the Protocol module is implemented deterministically, the same sequence of input _Events_ will always result in the same protocol state and the same sequence of output _Events_, which is useful for debugging (see [`mircat`](/cmd/mircat)).

-For performance reasons, the processing of each event should be simple, fast, and non-blocking.
+For performance reasons, the processing of each _Event_ should be simple, fast, and non-blocking.
-All "expensive" operations should be delegated to the other modules, which exist also for this reason.
+All "expensive" operations should be delegated to the other modules, which exist for this purpose.
 For example, instead of computing a cryptographic hash inside the Protocol module, the module should rather output a hash request event, have it processed by the Hasher module, and wait for a hash result event (while sequentially processing other incoming events).